pauldmccarthy/fsleyes/userdoc/customising.rst

-In the same manner as for :ref:`colour maps <customising_colour_maps>` the ``luts/`` director contains a file called ``order.txt``, which allows you to cusomise the display name and order of LUTs as shown in the FSLeyes interface.
+In the same manner as for :ref:`colour maps <customising_colour_maps>` the ``luts/`` directory contains a file called ``order.txt``, which allows you to customise the LUT display names and order, as shown in the FSLeyes interface.

 .. _customising_atlases: